pjuyal007/sql-pandas-retail-analysis/README.md

 - Sales trends vary across months
 - Repeat customers play important role in revenue generation

+## 🔄 ETL Process
+- Extracted data from MySQL database using SQL queries
+- Transformed data using Pandas for analysis and feature engineering
+- Loaded processed insights for visualization and reporting

+├── sql/            # SQL queries used for extraction

+## 🧠 Why SQL + Pandas?
+- SQL is used for efficient data extraction and aggregation from database
+- Pandas is used for advanced analysis, transformation, and visualization
+- This combination reflects real-world data analysis workflows

 ## 📸 Visualizations

 ### Monthly Sales Trend